 According to the Centers for Disease Control and Prevention (CDC), arthritis affects more than 58 million people in the US.
 This condition occurs when the joints experience significantly reduced mobility and causes aching, stiffness, swelling, and pain in and around one or more joints.

 Related Blog: Can Too Much Exercise Be Harmful To Seniors?

-While there are many types of arthritis, most tend to fall into two categories:
+There are many types of arthritis, but they generally fall under two broad categories.